 - Visible condensation: If visible condensation persists, you can wipe it off with a towel, but if it returns, you really need to figure out why and how you can fix it.

-- Dewpoint temperature: Ultimately, condensation of any type can only form if you have surfaces in the building envelope that are below the dewpoint temperature. he ac should quickly lower the RH and the visible condensation will evaporate. it’s a little confusing because insulation is also needed for temperature control.
-Nighttime sky radiative cooling
+- Dewpoint temperature: Ultimately, condensation of any type can only form if you have surfaces in the building envelope that are below the dewpoint temperature.
+The AC should quickly lower the RH and the visible condensation will evaporate.
+It’s a little confusing because insulation is also needed for temperature control.

 Note on container condensation in cold and mixed-climate environments